Frequently Asked Questions

 What kind of care do I get after the birth?

 After the delivery Amy will stay around 3 hours with the new family.
 She monitors both mom and baby as they adjust after the birth, assists with breastfeeding, performs a newborn exam, and ensures the whole family is well cared for.
 Amy typically returns to her client’s home within 72 hours after birth and again one week after birth to check in with both mom and baby.
 A six week visit for mom and baby is typically scheduled at the office.

 I have health insurance.
 Can Amy bill my insurance for her services?

 Amy is able to bill most insurance companies for her services with the help of her insurance biller.
-Amy is a contracted provider with Wyoming Medicaid.
-Amy is not able to bill Tricare for her services since Tricare does not work with Certified Professional Midwives licensed in Wyoming.
+Unfortunately, Amy is not able to bill Tricare or Wyoming Medicaid.
+If you’re insured by either or these insurances ask Amy about discounts available to you.

 How do I get a birth certificate when I birth at home?